-The Clinical Boards and Clinical Governance Groups oversee feedback and complaints and monitor performance using data from performance scorecards and patient feedback reports provided on a monthly basis.
+The Clinical Boards and Clinical Governance Groups oversee feedback and complaints and monitor performance using data from performance scorecards and patient feedback reports provided monthly.
 Data is presented over time to help identify any variation and to enable assessment of improvement efforts.
 There are public involvement representatives in several of these groups.

-At Board level the Board Clinical Governance Committee and Public Governance Committee seek assurance and scrutinise the organisational approach to feedback and complaints.
+At Board level the Board Clinical Governance Committee seeks assurance and scrutinises the organisational approach to feedback and complaints.
 Every Public Board receives a Clinical Governance and Quality report containing a section on patient feedback.

 The reports to the Board committees include details of complaint numbers, themes and trends, information on response times, feedback posted on Care Opinion, and outcomes from SPSO cases in order that the committees may consider these.

-The Patient Experience Team is part of the Clinical Governance & Quality Team which includes Patient Safety Team who oversee adverse events.
-This enables frequent exchange of information and partnership working between the two functions.
-As a result we are able to achieve a seamless, and person centred response to complaints and adverse events which are being addressed through both processes.
-This close working relationship has enabled a joined up approach to the way in which support can be offered to patients, carers and families when providing feedback, making a complaint or engaging in a review.
+The Patient Experience Team is part of the Clinical Governance and Quality Team which includes the Patient Safety Team who oversees adverse events.
+This enables the frequent exchange of information and partnership working between the two functions.
+As a result, we are able to achieve a seamless, and person-centred response to complaints and adverse events which are being addressed through both processes.
+This close working relationship has enabled a joined-up approach to the way in which support can be offered to patients, carers and families when providing feedback, making a complaint or engaging in a review.
 The sharing of information has enhanced and increased the opportunities for organisational learning from complaints and adverse events.